lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 * It also improves over Softmax and Contrastive Loss.
 * Using less training data and simpler architectures, they outperform many state-of-the-art approaches.

-### 4.4 Experiments on the Dataset of MegaFace Challenge
+### 4.4 Experiments on MegaFace Challenge Dataset

 MegaFace datasets aim to evaluate the performance of face recognition algorithms with millions of distractors (people who are not in the testing set).

 MegaFace dataset has two parts:

-* Gallery Set
-    * 1 million images from 690K people.
+1. Gallery Set.
+1 million images from 690K people.
 A subset of Flickr photos from Yahoo.
-* Probe Set
-    * Facescrub
+2. Probe Set.
+It consists of 2 datasets:
-        * 100K photos of 530 unique people.
-(55,742 images of males and 52,076 images of females).
-Sufficient samples can reduce the possible bias in each identity.
+    * Facescrub contains 100K photos of 530 unique people.
-    * FGNet
-        * Face Aging Dataset, with 1002 images from 82 identities.
+    * FGNet.
+Face Aging Dataset, with 1002 images from 82 identities.
 Each identity has multiple face images at different ages (ranging from 0 to 69).

-The paper has several testing scenarios: Identification, Verification, and Pose Invariance with two protocols: large or small training set.
+The challenge has several testing scenarios: Identification, Verification, and Pose Invariance with two protocols: large or small training set.

-The small training set is less than 0.5M images and 20K subjects.

-The authors follow the protocol of a small training set, reducing the size of training images to 0.49M but keeping the number of identities unchanged at 17,189 subjects.
+The Center Loss authors follow a small training set protocol, which is less than 0.5M images and 20K subjects.
+They reduced the size of the training image dataset to 0.49M but kept the number of identities unchanged at 17,189.

 They discard any images overlapping with Facescrub dataset.

-They train three models: Model A, Model B and Model C for comparison.
+They train three models: Model A, B, and C for comparison.

 They use the same settings as earlier the $\lambda$ is 0.003 and the $\alpha$ is 0.5 in Model C.